 You can find Lactobacillus rhamnosus HN001 OptiBac 'For pregnancy'.

 Why is this important?
 Pregnant women are more susceptible to coughs and colds, and this can be even more of a worry in the first trimester.
-However, there’s actually not many choices available to pregnant women to boost their immunity.
+However, there are actually not many choices available to pregnant women to boost their immune health.
 As 70% of the immune system lies in the gut, maintaining good gut health is vital.
 Some probiotic strains have been shown to reduce the risk of infections, boost immune cells, and reduce severity of, or recovery time from, an infection.